iltimasd/intro-to-js/README.md

 This is what is usually called "vanilla JS"

-The other type of API are 3rd party APIs.
+The other type of API are 3rd party APIs. ie. Twitter allows you to retrieve tweets, Google maps allows you to embed maps.

+???
+Vanilla is still wildly powerful, https://www.dairyreporter.com/Article/2017/07/07/Vanilla-ranks-as-the-top-selling-ice-cream-flavor-in-US

 ---